AN UPDATE FROM COLIN WILDE AND CASTLE ROCK

 However, we haven’t given a more thorough company update for some time.
 Now that we have a little more clarity, we wanted to let you know where we’re at, how we got here and where we’re headed.

 The night that pubs closed was an extremely unusual one, and an emotional one for us and our colleagues.
-It almost felt like a last day of school, but no idea when term would start again.
+It almost felt like a last day of school, but with no idea when term would start again.
 I was one of the few who ended up hunkering down at the Lincolnshire Poacher during their untimely power cut; with all lighting and even emergency lighting out, we were drinking by candlelight in near pitch darkness.
 It was a surreal end to a rollercoaster day.

 Running pubs and a brewery is both rewarding and challenging, but of course nobody ever imagined a scenario where all our pubs would close for months on end.
 Our two main sources of income were gone overnight, and 300+ members of the Castle Rock extended family faced uncertain futures.
 Still, there was no time to be dazed.
 We had to act quickly to protect Castle Rock and its colleagues, and that’s what we did.

 We had to drill down into and re-write all of our financial projections, try to work out contingency plans for our colleagues who were understandably worried, arrange a full-scale clean and shutdown of the brewery and pubs, rescue and store/sell as much food and beer as we could, and ultimately try and figure out what on earth was going to happen.